emqx/cloud-docs/en_US/overview.md

 ![two-way-communication](./_assets/bidirection_communication.png)

 In this model, EMQX Cloud provides MQTT services to connect massive devices and applications.
-It supports two-way communication between applications and devices and two-way communication between devices and devices.
-This model is suitable for IoT applications with instant communication requirements, such as the smart home scenario, where the cell phone APP gets the status information of smart devices.
-Users can send control commands to smart devices through APP.
+It supports application-device and device-device two-way communication.
+This model is suitable for IoT applications with instant communication requirements, such as the smart home scenario, where the cell phone app gets the status information of smart devices.
+Users can send control commands to smart devices through app.
 Another example, in industrial scenarios, AGV robots communicate with each other instantly via the MQTT protocol to achieve multi-robot collaboration.
 The MQTT service supports not only the standard MQTT protocol, but also MQTT over WebSocket, CoAP, MQTT-SN, LwM2M, JT, /T808, etc.

 ### *Data Collection*